Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Proofs

 Lemma~\ref{lemma:interquantile_normalizing} shows that for a CDF $F_j$ with positive extreme value index, the normalization sequence $\lambda_{j,n}$ can be replaced by a simpler expression.

 \begin{lemma} For $j=0,1$, suppose Assumption~\ref{ass:tail} is met and $F_j$ has an extreme value index $\gamma_j >0$.
 Then

 \end{lemma}

-\begin{proof}[Proof of Lemma~\ref{lemma:interquantile_normalizing}] By Assumption~\ref{ass:tail}, $F_j$ satisfies the domain of attraction condition with a positive extreme value index $\gamma_j$ and its density $f_j$ is monotone in the upper tail.
+\begin{proof}[Proof of Lemma~\ref{lemma:interquantile_normalizing}] By Assumption~\ref{ass:tail}, $F_j$ satisfies the max-domain of attraction condition with a positive extreme value index $\gamma_j$ and its density $f_j$ is monotone in the upper tail.
 Therefore, the von Mises condition

 holds by Theorem 2.7.1 in \cite{dehaan1970regular}.
 So we have

 where the second last equality is obtained by setting $t = q_j(1-\tau_n)$. \end{proof}

 Lemma~\ref{IdentifiabilityPropensityScore} is a classical result in causal inference literature, and we omit its proof. \begin{lemma} Let $g$ be a measurable function such that $\ERW{|g(Y(1))|}$ and $\ERW{|g(Y(0))|}$ are finite.
 Suppose $(Y(1), Y(0)) \indep D \ | \ X$ and there exists $c > 0$ such that $c < \Pi(X) < 1-c$ almost surely.
 Then we have